History of Washington, D.C. in Timeline

 In 2013, the Washington metropolitan area had the eighth-lowest percentage of workers who commuted by private automobile (75.7 percent), with 8 percent of area workers traveling via rail transit.

-In 2014, the Corcoran College of Art and Design, Washington, D.C.'s oldest art school, was absorbed into the George Washington University, now serving as its college of arts.
+In 2014, the Corcoran College of Art and Design, the oldest art school in Washington D.C., was absorbed into the George Washington University, now serving as its college of arts.

 In 2015, Washington, D.C., became a member state of the Unrepresented Nations and Peoples Organization (UNPO).

-As of 2016, the Washington metropolitan area had an estimated six million residents, making it the sixth-largest metropolitan area in the U.S.
+As of 2016, the Washington metropolitan area, including the district and surrounding suburbs, had an estimated six million residents.

 In 2016, The Washington Post sold the Spanish-language newspaper El Tiempo Latino to El Planeta Media.

-In 2016, Washington, D.C., reintroduced a streetcar line, DC Streetcar, which operates as a single line system in Northeast Washington, D.C., along H Street and Benning Road.
+In 2016, Washington, D.C., brought back a streetcar line, DC Streetcar, which is a single-line system in Northeast Washington, D.C., along H Street and Benning Road, known as the H Street/Benning Road Line.

 2016: Referendum on D.C. statehood